-Cargo (2017), a post-apocalyptic zombie movie, had a lot of potential.
-However, it was poorly executed.
+Australian horror movie Cargo (2017), a post-apocalyptic zombie flick, had a lot of potential.
+Unfortunately, however, it was poorly executed.

 One of the main problems with Cargo is that the protagonist doesn’t seem to be going anywhere or doing anything particularly special.
 He is a passive character.
 Things just sort of happen to him, and he’s along for the ride, protecting his baby.

 Unfortunately, the story seems to be driven by symbolic social statements on behalf of the directors, rather than character and plot-driven choices.
 While symbolic social statements can enhance art, when it comes to Cargo, they come at the expense of the film.

 Next, I’ll outline what Cargo got right and wrong so you know what you’re getting into: